dilipsundarraj1/Java-Training/chapter-6/README.md

 ### Array Searching

 -   A common problem with arrays is that searching for a particular element in the arrray.
--   Any item that we are looking for is called a Target.
+-   Any item that we are looking for is called a **Target**.

+#### Linear Search:

+-   The most baisc search is the Linear search.
+-   We look for each element in the array from the begining until we reach the element we are looking for.